-In March 2012, the Company became aware of a lien on the business by the Ohio Bureau of Workers Compensation for \$229,000, which has been fully accrued.
-The Company believes this claim represents unpaid workers compensation premium for a period prior to the acquisition of certain assets of RFFG of Cleveland in November 2010.
-The Company is currently defending its position in this matter.
+In March 2012, the Company became aware of a lien on the business by the Ohio Bureau of Workers Compensation for \$229,000, which has been settled and fully resolved.

-As of April 12, 2013, there were no other material legal proceedings pending against the Company.
+As of May 14, 2013, there were no material legal proceedings pending against the Company.